Wave-Play/pilot/README.md

 - [Next.js - Getting Started](https://nextjs.org/docs/getting-started)
 - [Next.js - examples/with-expo](https://github.com/vercel/next.js/tree/canary/examples/with-expo)

-You can either let Pilot.js manage your AppEntry *(A)* or use it as a component *(B)*.
-The latter is useful if you want more customization.
+You can either let Pilot.js [manage your app's entry](/docs/managed-entry.md) or you can use the `<PilotArea>` component directly.
+The latter is useful if you need additional customization.

 #### A) Managed AppEntry